This Is Us Stars Break Down That Huge Finale Fight

 Your TV mom and dad from This Is Us are not on good terms and you're going to have to wait some months to find out what's next.
 Luckily, Jack and Rebecca Pearson themselves, Milo Ventimiglia and Mandy Moore, respectively, are here to help you digest the big This Is Us finale fight and the speeches involved.

 "It was scripted," Ventimiglia and Moore told E!
-News' Kristin Dos Santos about the heated fight scene at a This Is Us season one finale event.
+News' Kristin Dos Santos about the heated fight scene that sure seemed ad-libbed with all the overlapping dialogue.

-"Our writers are that talented," Ventimiglia said.
+"Our writers are that talented," Ventimiglia said at a This Is Us season one finale event.

 "We rehearsed a lot," Moore said.